Manage SQL Server Analysis Services data sources

-To perform on-premises Active Directory property lookup to remap Azure AD UPNs to Active Directory users, follow the steps in this section.
-To begin with, let's review how this works.
+This section describes how to do an on-premises Active Directory property lookup to remap Azure AD UPNs to AD users.
+First, review how this remapping works.

-- For each query by a Power BI Azure AD user to an on-premises SSAS server, a UPN string is passed along, such as
+Each query by a Power BI Azure AD user to an on-premises SSAS server passes along a UPN string such as

-In the on-premises data gateway with configurable custom user mapping, follow these steps.
+Lookup mapping in an on-premises data gateway with configurable custom user mapping follows these steps:

-- Find Active Directory to search.
+- Find the Active Directory to search.
 You can use automatic or configurable.

-- Look up the attribute of the Active Directory person, such as Email, from the Power BI service.
+- Look up the attribute of the Active Directory user, such as Email, from the Power BI service.
 The attribute is based on an incoming UPN string like

-- If the Active Directory lookup fails, it attempts to use the passed-along UPN as EffectiveUser to SSAS.
+- If the Active Directory lookup fails, it attempts to pass along the UPN to SSAS as the

-- If the Active Directory lookup succeeds, it retrieves UserPrincipalName of that Active Directory person.
+- If the Active Directory lookup succeeds, it retrieves the

-In the gateway, change the on-premises data gateway service to run with a domain account instead of a local service account.
-Otherwise, the Active Directory lookup won’t work properly at runtime.
-Go to the on-premises data gateway app on your machine, and then go to Service settings > Change service account.
-Make sure you have the recovery key for this gateway because you need to restore it on the same machine unless you want to create a new gateway instead.
-Restart the gateway service for the change to take effect.
+In the On-premises data gateway app on your machine, go to Service settings > Change service account.
+Make sure you have the recovery key for the gateway, because you need to restore it on the same machine unless you want to create a new gateway.
+You must restart the gateway service for the change to take effect.

 Go to the gateway's installation folder, C:\Program Files\On-premises data gateway, as an administrator to ensure that you have write permissions.
 Open the Microsoft.PowerBI.DataMovement.Pipeline.GatewayCore.dll.config file.

-Edit the following two configuration values according to your Active Directory attribute configurations for your Active Directory users.
-The following configuration values are examples.
-Specify the values based on your Active Directory configuration.
-These configurations are case sensitive, so make sure they match the values in Active Directory.
+ADUserNameReplacementPropertyvalues according to the AD attribute configurations for your AD users.
+The values in the following image are examples.
+These configurations are case sensitive, so make sure they match the values in AD.